top of page

 About

-She holds a master's degree in Global Arts, gained with distinction from the Visual Cultures Department, Goldsmiths University of London, in addition to a postgraduate diploma in Arts and Cultural Management, gained from the Coller School of Management at Tel Aviv University.
 In 2017, she co-authored (together with Danielle Heiblum) the book 'Altering Narratives: Essential Political Practices in Visual Culture' [Hebrew] which won Mifal HaPais' Lottery Fund research grant for new publications in visual culture.

 ≥≥ When not curating and seeing art, Or uses her research, design, and project management skills to bring unloved houses back to life and develop her growing property portfolio in Manchester and the North West.
 Follow her on Instagram for occasional residency opportunities and makeover updates ≤≤